ewal31/GeneralisedIsotonicRegression/README.md

 ## TODO

+- [ ] reduce the amount of copying of data between the Cpp and Python code (in most cases can use a reference)
+- [ ] add more parameter checks in both Cpp and Python code
 - [x] rewrite loss functions code to allow for more to be added and so they can be configured
 - [x] tests for duplicate points
 - [x] more loss functions